hirosystems/docs/docs/tutorials/testing-contracts.md

 Take a look at the client initialization.
 It requires a contract identifier in the following format: `{contract_address}.{contract_name}`.
 The second argument indicates the location of the smart contract file, without the `.clar` suffix.
 By default, the location is assumed to be relative to the `contracts` folder.

-As you can see above, a sample Stacks address and contract identifier is already provided for you.
+As you can see above, a sample Stacks address and contract identifier are already provided for you.
 You don't need to modify anything.

 ### Checking syntax

 Next, we check the contract for valid syntax.
-If the smart contract implementation has syntax error (bugs), this check would fail:
+If the smart contract implementation has syntax error (bugs), this check fails:

 ```js
 await helloWorldClient.checkContract();